Hitoshi Nomura

-Hitoshi Nomura (Nomura Hitoshi, 野村仁) is a Japanese contemporary artist, born in 1945 in Hyōgo Prefecture.
+Hitoshi Nomura (Nomura Hitoshi, 野村仁; 1945 – 3 October 2023) was a Japanese contemporary artist.

 While he initially trained in sculpture, his work has developed into ephemeral, process-based and conceptual forms of artworks.
 The central theme of his work, around which he will experiment throughout his life, is time, and the dynamics of transformation that are linked to it, such as deterioration, evaporation, fusion.
 In the 1970s, he defined the theme of his work as the attempt to "represent the characteristics of time and space in equal prominence" through his art.
 The use of photography in his work is decisive, whether this medium is used to document his action or to "sculpt time".

 Education and early works

-Nomura graduated in 1967 from the Kyoto City University of Arts sculpture department.
+Nomura was born in 1945 in Hyōgo Prefecture.
+He graduated in 1967 from the Kyoto City University of Arts sculpture department.
 However, from his graduation exhibition, which was shown in 1969 in front of the Kyoto Municipal Museum of Art, the artist has manifested an interest in time in sculpture.
-This work, Tardiology (1968–69), is composed of 4 large boxes, stacked on top of each other as it was initially presented on March 18, 1969.
+This work, Tardiology (1968–69), is composed of four large boxes, stacked on top of each other as it was initially presented on 18 March 1969.
 In contrast to the monumental perennial works in the public space, this work was intended to collapse over time under its own weight.
 Tardiology's process of self-deconstruction was gradual, due to exposure to gravity.
 The name of the work refers, according to the artist, to the neologism of "theory of lag", highlighting the gap between current experience and the perception of time as a series of discrete events.

 With his early works, such as Tardiology, Nomura began to turn away from the object per se to the passage of time, the foundations of matter and the rhythms of the universe.
 Persistence and repetition over long periods of time are the central characteristics of his process-oriented practice.
 As early as 1969, Nomura began making films and sound pieces using oxygen, dry ice and other materials that are more often associated with science than art.
 Rather than presenting a fully realized object in advance, Nomura consciously pursued a process of change, with the installation of the work being only "the starting point" of a structure that "gravity, wind, rain and time" will gradually break down.